Raiondesu/eventhoven/README.md

 });
 ```

-In this example, keys in `keyboardEvents` correspond to event names ('keyup', 'keydown', etc.) and values contain handler maps and amount of arguments for a given event.
+In this example, keys in `keyboardEvents` correspond to event names ('keyup', 'keydown', etc.) and values contain handler maps and amount (and types) of arguments for a given event.

 <details>
 <summary>